gravitational/teleport/rfd/0143-external-k8s-joining.md

 ### Implementation

-The `kubernetes-jwks` flow will leverage a challenge and response flow, similar to that implemented for IAM joining.
+The `kubernetes-remote` flow will leverage a challenge and response flow, similar to that implemented for IAM joining.
 The flow will run as follows:

 1. The client wishing to join calls the `RegisterUsingKubernetesJWKS` RPC.
 It